Turkey seeks to strengthen Africa relations with 'benevolence' | DW | 04.02.2021

 Ankara's strategy to increase its influence in sub-Saharan Africa seems to be working as it enjoys a positive image among many Africans.
 However, its power shouldn’t be overestimated, experts say.

-According to the Ministry of Foreign Affairs, its "relations with Africa constitutes one of the prime orientations of Turkish foreign policy."
+According to the Foreign Ministry, its "relations with Africa constitutes is one of Turkey's key foreign policy objective."
 In the past 10 years, Turkish diplomatic presence in the continent has almost quadrupled.
 Whereas only 12 Turkish embassies were scattered across the continent in 2009, that number had increased to 42 by 2019.
 Ankara is set to open two new embassies in Togo and Guinea-Bissau.

 Since Turkish President Recep Tayyip Erdogan came to power about 20 years ago, Turkey has openly sought to become a bigger player in world affairs and expand its sphere of influence.
 Ankara started to position itself beyond its immediate neighborhood.